Best of the Bone - grass-fed certified beef bone broth concentrate - highest broths in bioavailable collagen protein!

 Less than $1 per SERVE!

-One of nature's greatest "Paleo" superfoods.
-Made from the finest pasture-raised, grass-fed Australian and New Zealand cattle.
+One of nature's greatest most nutrient dense foods.
+Made from the finest pasture-raised, grass-fed and finished (not grain fed) certified Australian and New Zealand cattle.
 Recommended for delicious bone broths, bullions, stews, gravies and sauces.

-store in a cool place after opening. shelf life 12 months.
+Store in a cool place or refrigerate. shelf life 12 months.

 Best of the Bone is an all-natural grass-fed beef bone broth concentrate that is a true collagen, mineral and amino acid-rich living gelatin.
+Gluten, antibiotic and dairy free - just pure bone broth with no additives aside from Celtic sea salt.
 Nearly 40% collagen protein absorbed at a much higher rate than other collagen sources thanks to important healthy fats (the most efficient fuel source for your body and critical for the absorption of vitamins and micronutrients by the body!) and with 19 key and essential amino acids that you need to survive and thrive.
-Best of the Bone is indeed one of the planet's most powerful superfoods.
+The typical bone broth is 2%-4% collagen.
+Best of the Bone is 10-20x higher.

-A daily tablespoon of the delicious Best of the Bone turns a mug of hot water and some vegetables and/or spices to add for taste into a Superfood snack or meal.
+A daily tablespoon of the delicious Best of the Bone turns a mug of hot water and some vegetables, meats and/or spices to add for taste into a fabulously healthy, nutrient-dense meal.
+We find its a great way to start the day.
+Or end it.
 Add it to your soup, sauce and gravy recipes for flavour and nutrition for the whole family.

 How Do We Make It: